fergalquinn77/ci_pp5_summer_fashions/README.md

 - To my mentor Mo Shami for his fantastic guidance and direction.
 - Code Institute Tutors - Absolutely invaluable in getting this project to where it is
-- My wife who has been great throughout this course with her encouragment and taking on the Lions share when it comes to minding our two kids.
+- My wife, who has been great throughout this course with her encouragement and taking on the Lions share when it comes to minding our two kids.